Mendon, Utah

 Mendon (/ˈmɛndən/ MEN-dən) is a city in Cache County, Utah, United States.
-The population was 1,282 at the 2010 census.
+The population was 1,339 at the 2020 census.
 It is included in the Logan, Utah-Idaho Metropolitan Statistical Area.

 History

 Mendon was settled in 1859.
 James G. Willie, leader of the ill-fated Mormon handcart pioneer company known as the Willie Company, was one of the early settlers of Mendon.
 He served at times as mayor and postmaster of the town.

 The Forster Hotel is one of nine sites in Mendon listed on the National Register of Historic Places.

+Mendon made national news in 1974 when the city council ended the century-old tradition of paying the mayor a salary of $15 per year and council members $10 per year, the figure that had been set at the time of Mendon's incorporation in 1870.
+The mayor's salary was increased to $300 per year— roughly $5.75 per week— and the council members were to be paid $5 for each of the 18 council meetings.

 Geography

 According to the United States Census Bureau, the city has a total area of 1.2 square miles (3.2 km2), all land.

 Mendon is located within the Cache Valley.